 $ command | tee [ options ] file1 file2 …

-In the command below, the string “Hey, Welcome to Linux” is saved in the two text files: file1.txt and file2.txt
+In the command below, the string “Hey, Welcome to Linux” is returned by echo command and then saved in the two text files: file1.txt and file2.txt

 $ echo Hey, Welcome to Linux | tee file1.txt file2.txt